devmount/sloth.css/README.md

 ## Features

-Sloth.css can be used as drop-in CSS library, or additionally with curated utility classes or even with a set of handcrafted ready-to-copy components.
+Sloth.css can be used as drop-in CSS library, or with a curated set of utility classes or even with a collection of handcrafted ready-to-copy-paste components.
 Styles are opinionated (then again: which styles are not), and crafted to prioritize visual usability over trends such as flat design.
 For example: Elements where you type in (like input fields) are actually inset, elements that are clickable (like buttons) are actually outstanding, tabs are connected to the content they activate etc.

-Also, Sloth.css aims to be:

-- Lightweight (3.8KB gzipped)
-- Responsive and mobile-friendly
-- Beautiful per default but customisable
-- Working for all modern browsers

 ## License